captainoggy/BlogExpress/readme.md

 This blog is an exploration exercise to understand two new technologies - GraphQL and Relay.
 We are using standard rails application together with webpack for handling front-end dependencies.

 ### Status
-Application supports reading and creating data from and on server using GraphQL.
+Application supports reading and creating data from and on the server using GraphQL.

 #### Current features
 * List posts